metadimensions/metadimensions/README.md

 😎 I'm a Full stack developer with 5+ years of hands on experience, open to work for Remote jobs

-👻 I’m interested in Web3, Blockchain, Metaverse, NFT
+👻 I’m interested in Web3, Blockchain, Metaverse, NFT, DEFI and DAOs

 ✅ Experience in bulk minting NFT's on Ethereum and Solana chain